 Rebellion Developments pulled off something special in Sniper Elite 3.
-Once a game that hinged on a presentation gimmick — its gory X-ray killcam — the studio reinvented the series in its latest effort by offering up more of a sandbox experience.
-Instead of blasting the heads off of Axis forces as you move from point A to point B, you’re presented with a large, freely navigable space and an open-ended set of objectives.
+Once a game that hinged on a presentation gimmick — its gory x-ray kill cam — the studio reinvented the series in its third effort by offering up more of a sandbox experience (which it expanded even more in Sniper Elite 4).
+Instead of blasting the heads off of Axis forces as you move from point A to point B, you’re presented with a large, freely-navigable space and an open-ended set of objectives.
 Relying on a mix of cunning, observation, and reflexes, you fight to bring the German war machine to its knees.

 Making use of your binoculars is key when spotting.
-Even the stock binocs have a much stronger zoom than any of the game’s four sniper rifles do, and you can upgrade the zoom range even further by picking up certain collectibles.
-Once you’ve spotted an enemy through your binoculars, press RT to tag him.
-Note however that you can only have a certain number of enemies tagged at any one time.
+Even the stock optics have a much stronger zoom than any of the game’s four sniper rifles, and you can upgrade the zoom range even further by picking up certain collectibles.
+Once you’ve spotted an enemy through your binoculars, press RT to tag them.
+Note, however, that you can only have a certain number of enemies tagged at any one time.
 Look at the bottom-center of the screen when you’re peering through the binoculars to see how many tags you have active and how many you’re allowed to have in total.

 Keep an eye out as you explore for pickups on the ground and open crates filled with goodies.
 It’s very easy to keep your supplies topped off if you’re vigilant.
-Be sure to loot the corpse of any enemy you take out.
-Not only does this provide valuable resource recovery, but looting certain, specific enemies also rewards you with one of the 15 collectible Weapon Upgrades (includes binoculars).
+Be sure to loot the bodies of any enemies you take out.
+Not only does this provide valuable resource recovery, but looting certain, specific enemies also rewards you with one of the 15 collectible Weapon Upgrades (including binoculars).

 Sometimes the sound-masking noises are generated by objects in the world, such as a backfiring truck or a manned anti-air emplacement.
 These can be effectively “turned off” by alerting or killing the troops connected to the source of the noise, so it’s best to use the masked sound as much as you can to take out other enemies on the map before you kill the source of your sound-masking.